-- Bibliographic records for the archived Web sites, which describe the sites and link to them via PURL (Persistent URL), are searchable and accessible through the Catalog of U.S. Government Publications (CGP).
+- Bibliographic records for the archived websites, which describe the sites and link to them via PURL (Persistent URL), are searchable and accessible through the Catalog of U.S. Government Publications (CGP) FDLP Web Archive Page.

-- To view all of the records in the FDLP Web Archive, search for the term “webarch” from the Basic search page.
+- To view all of the records in the FDLP Web Archive, go here.

 Frequently Asked Questions

 GPO has conducted a number of webinars and presentations which offer more information about the FDLP web archive.

 - Web Archiving for the FDLP